jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 ## The High Throughput API

-The high throughput APIs "exactly once api" is the basis of all the other APIs.
+The high throughput "exactly once" API is the basis of all the other APIs.
 It has the following functions.

 ```haskell
 enqueue :: E.Value a -> [a] -> Session ()